jaypipes/ghw/README.md

 struct contains a number of fields that may be queried for PCI information:

-* `ghw.PCIInfo.Classes` is a map, keyed by the PCI class ID (a hex-encoded string) of pointers to `PCIClassInfo` structs, one for each class of PCI device known to `ghw`
+* `ghw.PCIInfo.Classes` is a map, keyed by the PCI class ID (a hex-encoded string) of pointers to `ghw.PCIClassInfo` structs, one for each class of PCI device known to `ghw`
+* `ghw.PCIInfo.Vendors` is a map, keyed by the PCI vendor ID (a hex-encoded string) of pointers to `ghw.PCIVendorInfo` structs, one for each PCI vendor known to `ghw`

 #### PCI device classes